KunalKokate/OpenROAD-flow-scripts/Readme.md

-# Designs ran on ASAP7 PDK Platform to demonstrate fastest Overall Runtime and CTS stage timing improvement
+# Timing Improvement for CTS Stage and Overall RTL to GDSII flow on ASAP7 PDK
 ### Aim:
-To improve the timing parameters below by making changes in CTS script:
+To demonstrate fastest runtime for overall RTL to GDSII flow and improve the timing parameters below by making changes in CTS script:
 1. Overall Performance Elapsed Runtime
 2. CPU User Time
 3. CTS Elapsed Seconds taken to run CTS Stage